telerik/maui-docs/controls/slider/visual-structure.md

 - **Thumb**&mdash;A draggable handle which represents the slider value.
 - **Range Track**&mdash;The part of the backtrack from its start along to the value thumb.
 - **Ticks** and **Labels**&mdash;Used for clarity of what the underlying min-max range is.
-- **Tooltips**&mdash; Used for clarity of what the value corresponding to the dragged element is.
+- **Tooltips**&mdash; Visual indicators of the current value selected with the thumb.

 ## See Also